oviedojeeple/oviedojeepclub/README.md

 ## Overview

-The Oviedo Jeep Club Web Application is a Flask-based platform designed to manage club memberships and synchronize public events from the club's Facebook Page.
-It leverages Azure Entra ID B2C for secure user authentication and utilizes the Facebook Graph API to keep the events section current.
-The application is hosted on Azure App Service, ensuring scalability and reliable performance.
+The Oviedo Jeep Club Web Application is a Flask-based platform designed to manage club memberships, process membership payments, and synchronize public events from the club's Facebook Page.
+It leverages Azure Entra ID B2C for secure user authentication, utilizes the Facebook Graph API to keep events current, and integrates with Square for payment processing.
+The application is hosted on Azure App Service for scalability and reliable performance.

 ## Features

-- **User Authentication**: Secure login using Azure Entra ID B2C, supporting email/password authentication.
+- **User Authentication:** Secure login using Azure Entra ID B2C with email/password authentication.
-- **Membership Management**: Efficient handling of membership registration, renewals, and cancellations.
+- **Membership Management:** Efficient handling of membership registration, renewals, cancellations, and data deletion requests.
-- **Membership Payments Processing**: Use of Square as payment processor for New Membership and Renewals
+- **Membership Payments Processing:** Integration with Square for processing new memberships and renewals.
-- **Facebook Events Synchronization**: Automatic synchronization of public events from the [Oviedo Jeep Club Facebook Page](https://www.facebook.com/oviedojeeple) using the Facebook Graph API.
+- **Facebook Events Synchronization:** Automatic synchronization of public events from the [Oviedo Jeep Club Facebook Page](https://www.facebook.com/oviedojeeple) using the Facebook Graph API.
+- **Event Reminder Notifications:**
+  - Automated email reminders are now sent to all active members whose membership expiration date (stored as a timestamp) is prior to the event’s start date.
+  - Reminders are scheduled to be sent 15, 7, or 1 day(s) before the event begins using APScheduler.
-- **Email Communications**: Automated email notifications via Azure Email Communication Service.
+- **Email Communications:** Automated emails are sent via Azure Communication Services.
+Email types include disablement reminders, family invitation emails, membership renewal confirmations, welcome emails, and now event reminders.
-- **Secure Sessions**: Enhanced session security with dynamic secret key generation.
+- **Secure Sessions:** Enhanced session security with dynamic secret key generation.
-- **Responsive Design**: User-friendly interface compatible with various devices.
+- **Responsive Design:** A user-friendly interface that works well on various devices.

 ## Table of Contents